OlympusDAO/olympus-frontend/README.md

 For integration testing automation that runs browser and remote API code as well as our own code, see the End-to-end (E2E) testing section below.

+### Mocking Remote API Calls

+Unit tests should minimize dependency on remote API calls.
+Remote API calls slow down test execution and they also occasionally error, which may fail tests for reasons outside the app code being tested.
+Live API calls should be tested in End-to-end/Integration tests.

+[Here is an example unit test](src/helpers/index.unit.test.js) that conditionally mocks API calls.

 ### Generative Testing

 We use [`fast-check`](https://github.com/dubzzz/fast-check) for generative testing which provides property-based coverage for ranges of input values.